Bridging Prediction and Intervention Problems in Social Systems: Background

 \paragraph{Institutional context as ADS deployment context. }

 Institutional context and their ongoing practices introduce idiosyncratic variability in the requirements and goals of shared predictive tasks like ``predict heart disease" or ``predict recidivism".
-A general task like ``predict heart disease" becomes ``predict heart disease when doctors and hospitals have protocol A,B,C for tests and medications, and the patient case mix is D."
+A general task like ``predict heart disease" becomes ``predict heart disease when doctors and hospitals have protocol A,B,C for tests and medications, and the patient case mix is D." We highlight case studies that illustrate how ADS differs from other prediction tasks.

 \begin{example}[Medical cost prediction] In many healthcare systems, high-risk care management programs are used to allocate additional resources to patients with the greatest medical need.
 Given limited capacity in such programs, healthcare providers and insurers often rely on algorithmic tools to prioritize enrollment \cite[e.g.][]{Optum}.
 Widely deployed tools predict patients’ future healthcare \emph{costs} as a proxy for their underlying \emph{health status}, as costs are readily available in billing records and assumed to correlate with need~\citep{obermeyer2019dissecting}.